ncuskey/probable-parakeet/README.md

 ## Usage

+1. Start a local server (required for ES modules): `python3 -m http.server 8000`
-1. Open `voronoi_heightmap_canvas_demo.html` in a web browser
+2. Open `http://localhost:8000/` in a web browser
-2. Click "Generate Map" to create a new world
+3. Click "Generate Map" to create a new world
-3. Adjust the various sliders and dropdowns to customize your map
+4. Adjust the various sliders and dropdowns to customize your map
-4. Use the "Show Tests" section to verify functionality
+5. Use the "Show Tests" section to verify functionality
+6. Add `?selftest=1` to the URL to run module validation tests

 ## Technical Details